jwatson-CO-edu/SPARROW/README.md

     [ ] T: Make sure that nested statements and blocks do not cause ambiguity [ ] Root of the parsed input file is a block
     [ ] Last line is the meaning of the block, (prog ... ) ?
-    [~] Pythonic: Implicit by indentation, 2022-11-23: Not needed at this time [~] How to cleanly handle nested indented blocks?, 2022-11-23: Not needed at this time [ ] Implement loops
+    [~] Pythonic: Implicit by indentation, 2022-11-23: Not needed at this time + adds complexity [~] How to cleanly handle nested indented blocks?, 2022-11-23: Not needed at this time + adds complexity [ ] Implement loops
     [ ] for (<counter> <bgn> <end>) {<BLOCK>}; - Counter bounds inclusive, Note DOUBLE bounds!
         [ ] Loop iterates with <counter> == <end>